All Clay Hybrid Cat Litters

 Arm & Hammer Double Duty Clumping

-This litter has good clumping ability and is pretty low maintenance but the smell is simply too overpowering.
-While the price isn’t overbearing there are other choices of similar cost and performance without dealing with the smell.
-It is available in 14, 26.3, and 37 pound boxes and 9 pound bags, is comprised of clay, crystals, and baking soda, and is available in the budget-priced tier.
+While the clumping is quite good with this product and they are easily disposed of, the litter smell is simply too intense.
+The asking price is reasonable but there are other choices with similar cost and clumping performance the don’t put out the pungent smells.
+It is available in 14, 26.3, and 37-pound boxes and 9-pound bags, is comprised of clay, crystals, and baking soda, and is available in the budget-price range.

 Pros: Good clumping, little dust